Close

 International shipping and hazard communication regulations affect most first world countries carrying on international commerce.
 The purpose is to globally harmonize the regulations of each state (country) so that a shipment remains compliant no matter where it goes.
 The alternative includes costly modifications of shipment labeling and documentation at each border, as well as complicated computer programming.

-International regulations are typically not mandatory until implemented by a country.
+International regulations are adopted and enforced by countries.
 Anyone doing business in that country is then subject to the regulations of the country, which include those international regulations it has chosen to adopt.
 In many cases a country may choose to have exceptions to the international rules, maintaining a customized version of the international regulations.
 A good reason to have variances in different countries is that each may be unique in their market or geographical characteristics.
 However these exceptions are typically kept to a minimum in order to maximize consistency with the regulations other countries.

 International regulations of interest are promulgated by the following bodies: